 If you find a species that you think should be added to the shared, regional OTISS lists, then please email the details to firstname.lastname@example.org

-When you change the species, the Mature Height field on the More Data tab is updated to show the value suggested in NHBC Chapter 4.2 Building near Trees.
+When you change the species, the Mature/Ultimate Height field on the More Data tab is updated to show the value suggested in NHBC Chapter 4.2 Building near Trees.
+You can update this value if required, to reflect the growing conditions on the site.

 Tree reference/tag numbers